wapiti-scanner/wapiti/doc/FAQ.md

 ### What is Wapiti ? ###

 Wapiti is a web-application / website vulnerability scanner written in Python3.
-It allow to automate the processing of finding web-based vulnerabilities.
+It allows to automate the processing of finding web-based vulnerabilities.
 This is not an exploitation framework like Metasploit, it only does detection.

 ### How do I install Wapiti on my computer ? ###